SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Related Work

 \subsection{Defenses}

-FL enables decentralized model training without the need to centralize data, offering advantages in terms of privacy protection.
-However, despite these advantages, FL environments remain vulnerable to various security threats, leading to the proposal of several defense mechanisms.
-Krum and Multi-Krum \cite{multi_krum} have been proposed as effective defense mechanisms against Byzantine attacks \cite{byzantine} in distributed machine learning architecture.
-Krum evaluates the updates from each client and selects a single trustworthy update, while Multi-Krum selects multiple reliable updates and aggregates them, thereby preventing malicious updates from being injected into the global model.\\ In addition, Norm Clipping \cite{normclip_weakdp_pgd} limits the magnitude of model updates before they are sent to the parameter server by setting a threshold on the $l_2$ norm.
-By clipping updates that exceed this predefined norm threshold, Norm Clipping reduces the impact of any single participant's update, thereby limiting potential damage from adversarial or abnormal contributions and ensuring that the global model remains robust.
-WeakDP \cite{normclip_weakdp_pgd} is a defense mechanism designed to mitigate backdoor attacks while maintaining model accuracy by significantly reducing the amount of noise added compared to traditional differential privacy \cite{dp_sgd} methods.
-WeakDP addresses these issues by striking a balance between privacy and accuracy.\\ On the other side, FLAME \cite{flame} is a defense mechanism designed to estimate and inject just enough noise to effectively remove backdoors without causing significant harm to model performance.
-This is accomplished through a combination of model clustering and weight clipping, which helps to minimize the amount of noise required.
-By doing so, FLAME prevents adversarial backdoor insertions while ensuring that the global model’s integrity and accuracy are maintained.\\ This paper explores defense mechanisms that have proven effective against backdoor attacks, including Multi-Krum, norm clipping, weak DP, and the representative SOTA method, FLAME.
+FL enables decentralized model training without centralizing data, offering advantages in terms of privacy protection.
+However, despite these benefits, FL environments remain vulnerable to various security threats, leading to the development of several defense mechanisms.
+Krum and Multi-Krum~\cite{multi_krum} have been proposed as effective defenses against Byzantine attacks~\cite{byzantine} in distributed machine learning architectures.
+Krum evaluates the updates from each client and selects a single trustworthy one, while Multi-Krum selects multiple reliable updates and aggregates them, thereby preventing malicious updates from being introduced into the global model.\\ In addition, Norm Clipping~\cite{normclip_weakdp_pgd} limits the magnitude of model updates before they are sent to the parameter server by imposing a threshold on the $l_2$ norm.
+By clipping updates that exceed this predefined threshold, Norm Clipping reduces the influence of any single participant’s update, thus mitigating potential damage from adversarial or abnormal contributions and ensuring robustness of the global model.
+WeakDP~\cite{normclip_weakdp_pgd} mitigates backdoor attacks while preserving model accuracy by adding significantly less noise compared to traditional differential privacy~\cite{dp_sgd} techniques, striking a better balance between privacy and performance.\\ In contrast, FLAME~\cite{flame} estimates and injects just enough noise to remove backdoors effectively without degrading model performance.
+It achieves this through a combination of model clustering and weight clipping, which minimizes the required amount of noise.
+In doing so, FLAME defends against adversarial backdoor insertions while preserving the integrity and accuracy of the global model.\\ This paper explores defense mechanisms that have demonstrated effectiveness against backdoor attacks, including Multi-Krum, Norm Clipping, WeakDP, and the SOTA method, FLAME.